Telecom Italia to go ahead with bid for Vivendi's GVT

 To that end, Telecom Italia is casting its offer as providing a way for Vivendi to distribute its music and television content in Italy, the source said.

-Telecom Italia is also hoping personal ties will tip the balance in its favour.
+Telecom Italia is also hoping personal ties will tip the balance in its favor.

 Telefonica too has included a clause in its GVT bid that would allow Vivendi a way to distribute more of its television content, a source said on Aug.
 18.